History of Liverpool: Vikings

 The pseudo-historical Fragmentary Annals of Ireland appear to record the Norse settlement of the Wirral in their account of the immigration of Ingimundr near Chester.
-This Irish source places this settlement in the aftermath of the expulsion of the Vikings from Dublin in 902 hand an unsuccessful attempt to settle on Anglesey soon afterwards.
+This Irish source places this settlement in the aftermath of the expulsion of the Vikings from Dublin in 902 and an unsuccessful attempt to settle on Anglesey soon afterwards.
 Following these setbacks, Ingimundr is stated to have settled near Chester with the consent of Æthelflæd, co-ruler of Mercia.
 The Norse settlers eventually joined up with another group of Viking settlers who populated west Lancashire, and for a time had an independent Viking mini-state, with Viking placenames evident all over Merseyside.

-Viking placenames include the suffix -by from Old Norse byr meaning village or farm, as found in Kirkby, West Kirkby, Crosby, Formby, West Derby, Roby, Frankby, Greasby, Irby, Raby.
+Viking placenames include the suffix -by from Old Norse byr meaning village or farm, as found in Kirkby, West Kirby, Crosby, Formby, West Derby, Roby, Frankby, Greasby, Irby, Raby.
 The -teth suffix from stathir meaning homestead as in Toxteth and Croxteth.
 The -dale suffix comes from dalr meaning valley as found in Kirkdale, Ainsdale, Birkdale.
 The prefix hale from halh meaning river meadow as found in Hale Bank and Halewood.
 The word Meols and suffix -mere come from melr meaning sandbank as in Meols and Tranmere.
 The Norse name Thorsteinn is shown in Thursaston.
 The thing-vollr in Norse meaning assembly field is found in Thingwall place names on both sides of the Mersey in West Derby and Wirral.

-Normans
+Norman

 In 1086, the Domesday Book survey lists Roger de Poitou as the South Lancashire tenant-in-chief for Inter Ripam et Mersam lands between the Ribble and Mersey rivers, in the West Derby Hundred and, at the time, the northern part of Cheshire.
 The Wirral settlements are administered as the Hundred of Wilaveston from the village of Willaston.

 Liverpool itself is not listed in the Domesday Book but there is a large settlement listed at West Derby (Derbei).
 Other settlements are named in the West Derby Hundred including Bootle (Boltelai), Kirkdale (Circhdele), Walton (Waletone), Toxteth (Stochestede), Smithdown (Esmidune), Wavertree (Wauretreu), Childwall (Cildeuuelle), Allerton (Alretune), Little and Much Woolton (Uluentune), (Ulletone), Speke (Spec), Tarbock (Tarboc), Roby (Rabil), Huyton (Hitune), Knowsley (Chenulveslei), Kirkby (Cherchebi), Melling (Melinge), Maghull (Magele), Lydiate (Leidte), Sefton (Sextune), Thornton (Torentun), Litherland (Liderlant), Crosby (Crosebi), Formby (Fornebei), Ravenmeols (Mele), Little Altcar (Acrer), Ainsdale (Einulvesdel), North Meols (Otegrimele).